Intrauterine Device (IUD) Overview

 The IUD has many advantages for women, including a reduction of heavy menstrual bleeding, a reduction in menstrual cramps, and it has also been shown to reduce the risks associated with endometrial cancer and ectopic pregnancies.
 If you are interested in discussing the IUD as an option for birth control, please consult with your gynecologist to get all of the pros and cons of this device.

-For more information about the birth control options that are available, or to learn more about the IUD birth control method, please contact the office of the Women’s Specialists of Plano, a group of gynecologists service the greater north Dallas area.
+For more information about birth control options that are available to women living in the Plano, Frisco and Dallas, Texas communities, or to learn more about the intrauterine device (IUD), please contact the office of Women’s Specialists of Plano today.